alexchenuw/devopslabs/Lab-24/README.md

 ## Lab 24.
-Set up HPA on a k8s cluster
+Config HPA on a k8s cluster
 ___